pryorda/vmware_exporter/README.md

 Alternatively, if you don't wish to install the package, run using `$ vmware_exporter/vmware_exporter.py`

+### Limiting data collection

+Large installations may have trouble collecting all of the data in a timely fashion, so you can limit which subsystems are collected by adding a `collect_only` argument the config section, e.g. under `default`:

+    collect_only:
+    #   - vms
+      - datastores
+      - hosts

+would skip collecting information on the VMs.
+If there is no `collect_only` argument, everything will be collected as normal.

 ### Prometheus configuration

 You can use the following parameters in prometheus configuration file.
 The `params` section is used to manage multiple login/passwords.